 Exhibit A

 I don't have to force my finger in between her big toe.
 It fits comfortably and I think she actually enjoys it.
 The nurses said they noticed she likes to lock her toes together and that is likely how come they are spaced so far apart because she did it all the time in the womb.
+She has fingers for toes.
+The jokes around my house are her being able to play the piano not with her fingers but with her toes or that she will probably be able to palm a basketball with them.
+I think they are pretty cute though.

 She also had a mullet or cul-de-sac for hair.
 Her hair is SO long in the back.
 Like at least an inch to an inch and a half long.
 It gets a little shorter towards her ears but still long, and then she has like nothing on top.
 We think it makes her look like a grandpa.